PageFlowPensacola/PageFlow/README.md

 rectangle is rescaled proportionally to the page bounds, with corresponding margins adjusted to match the saved page rect (which does not take into account page text bounds).

+### Some Python ML/NLP Resources that may be useful

+* Lankchain - chat-focused
+* Giskrd - library for evaluating bias of models